 Regardless of what kind of insurance policy you decide to go with, you will need the original receipts of the pieces (if applicable) and/or a valuation of each item from a certified jewelry appraiser.
 Make sure to keep the original boxes, receipts, and insurance documents separate from your jewelry pieces.
 In case your insured jewelry is stolen, damaged, or broken, these vital documents will help get you through the claims process faster.

-Whether you’re looking to insure prized heirlooms from your grandma or costly jewelry pieces that you worked hard for, the Roseville, CA, jewelry insurance professionals here at FACE (Fine Art & Collectibles Enterprises) can help.
+Whether you’re looking to insure prized heirlooms from your grandma or costly jewelry pieces that you worked hard for, the Roseville, CA, jewelry insurance professionals here at FACE Insurance can help.
 You can reach us by phone at 916-439-8577 or contact us online to learn more about how jewelry insurance works.